 I was fitter in my 30’s than I was in my 20’s and probably fitter than I was at 18.
 I started training others and I realised I was really good at that.
 Through those experiences, I have recognised patterns and developed processes.

 At 38, I started to play tennis again to a high level and I never get injured.
 I was able to compete with players more than 20 years my junior.
-I have raced at Elite level at Spartan Race every year (against 20 something marines in the elite entries) and I more than hold my own.
-At 40, I am stronger, faster and fitter than I was at 36…… and you know what?
-I think I can still improve.
+I have raced at Elite level at Spartan Race (against 20 something marines in the elite entries) and I more than hold my own.

 This website uses cookies to improve your experience.
 We'll assume you're ok with this, but you can opt-out if you wish.
 Cookie settingsACCEPT